The Heart of New England

 The Acadian culture is preserved and shared at Acadian Village in Van Buren,

-Historic National Landmark.
-The Living Heritage Society of Van Buren built the
+Landmark.
+The Living Heritage Society of Van Buren built the village on

-village on donated land and local people are committed to maintaining the
+donated land and local people are committed to maintaining the village.

 From the US Route 1, the Acadian Village might look like just a bunch of old

-buildings, but to pass through the general store/gift shop entrance is a step a
+buildings, but to pass through the general store/gift shop entrance is to step

-model village with blacksmith shop, homes, a schoolhouse, church and other
+into a model village with blacksmith shop, homes, a schoolhouse, church and

-buildings.
+other buildings.
 The building that stands in a place of prominence is the church.
-It is a

-replica of an early log church and the bell is one of the oldest in the valley.
-Faith
+It is a replica of an early log church and the bell is one of the oldest in the valley.

-helped the Acadians survive hardships and remains an important part of their
+Faith helped the Acadians survive hardships and remains an important part of

 I toured the Acadian Village for the first time as a student.
 To go to a historic site